nikfrank/pgx/README.md

 returning clause from [within json, xattrs]

 where clause in xattrs/json (json depth reads)

+options on join reads

+backpointer arrays on join reads (grafting subdocs where subdoc points to root hash)

+depth joins

 schema verify schema cannot have anything called "group" or "user" "from" "to" or starting with a $ (basically any postgres keyword is not allowed for schemaNames or tableNames